Spuds/Elk-GeoIP/install-readme.txt

 [color=blue][b][size=12pt][u]Installation[/u][/size][/b][/color]
 [b][color=red]IMPORTANT NOTES:[/color][/b]
-o The package will install on all systems, however you **must** have geoip capabilities enabled in the nginx web server and the enviroment variables made avaliable to PHP.
-If you are on shared hosting, check with your host (there is also an Appache version), or if you are on a VPS you can read more about it here: http://www.howtoforge.com/using-geoip-with-nginx-on-ubuntu-12.04 as an example.
+o The package will install on all systems, however you **must** have geoip capabilities enabled in the web server and the environment variables made available to PHP.
+If you are on shared hosting, check with your host, or if you are on a VPS you can read more about it here: http://www.howtoforge.com/using-geoip-with-nginx-on-ubuntu-12.04 as an Nginx example.